Development Arrested

-"Development Arrested" is the thirteenth and final episode of the third season of the American television satirical sitcom Arrested Development, and is the 53rd overall episode of the series.
+"Development Arrested", originally titled "Harboring Resentment", is the thirteenth and final episode of the third season of the American television satirical sitcom Arrested Development.
 It was written by co-executive producers Chuck Tatham and Jim Vallely from a story by co-executive producer Richard Day and series creator Mitchell Hurwitz, and was directed by John Fortenberry.
-It was the final episode to air on Fox before the series was cancelled.
-The episode originally aired on February 10, 2006, along with the three previous episodes in a two-hour block against NBC's coverage of the 2006 Winter Olympics opening ceremony.
-The series was later revived by Netflix for a fourth and fifth season.
+It was the final episode to air on the Fox Network before the series was cancelled, but the series was revived by Netflix years later for two more seasons.
+It originally aired in the United States on February 10, 2006, along with the three previous episodes in a two-hour block competing against the 2006 Winter Olympics opening ceremony.